Johncci/summer-soccer-camp/README.md

   * I tested the logo and nav bar to ensure that all links worked as expected from the gallery page.
 Each link brought me to the required location when selected.

-  * I tested the logo and nav bar to ensure that the links worked as expected from the sing up page.
+  * I tested the logo and nav bar to ensure that the links worked as expected from the sign up page.
 Each link brought me to the required location when selected.

 * Google map